Hancock County Ga.

 Columbus Daily Enquirer

 There died rather suddenly in Sparta Sunday an old school Southerner, Colonel Henry A. Clinch, a son of General Duncan L. Clinch.
 Colonel Clinch married Miss Frances Gabrelia Ford, of Augusta, the daughter of the late Dr. Lewis D. Ford.
-Before the war Colonel Clinch was an eminent and eloquent lawyer of New Orleans, and during the war was an enthusiastic and a gallant officer, especially distinquishing himself during the seige of Vicksburg.
+Before the war Colonel Clinch was an eminent and eloquent lawyer of New Orleans, and during the war was an enthusiastic and a gallant officer, especially distinguishing himself during the siege of Vicksburg.
 Like many others, after the war, he could not reconcile himself to the exigencies of reconstruction times, and retired to his farm life in Sparta, Ga., and lived a quiet and contented life.

 March 13, 1895